 Prescription drugs are fully deductible.
 Flexible Spending Accounts (FSAs), Health Saving Accounts (HSAs), and Health Reimbursement Arrangements (HRAs) cannot reimburse workers for unprescribed over-the-counter drugs.
 Only prescriptions and insulin are reimbursable.
 Medicare Part B and D payments are deductible as medical expense deductions.
 Costs of physician-prescribed weight loss plans and prescriptions to treat obesity, or prescribed in connection with another malady, are deductible under the percentage-of-AGI rule.
 The cost of diagnosing (e.g., pregnancy test kits, electronic body scans, or annual physicals), preventing, or treating a specific disease may be deductible.
 Refundable entry fees to continuing care facilities are not deductible, but a deduction is allowed for the medical related portion of non-refundable monthly fees.
 You may be able to deduct medical expenses you pay for a parent for whom you pay more than half the support, even if the parent lives separately.
 Long-term-care insurance may be especially valuable in protecting the parent's house and other assets.
 You might buy the insurance for the parent and possibly deduct all or some of the cost.
-The Tax Cuts and Jobs Act of 2017 continues medical expense deductions.
-In 2019, all individuals may deduct qualified medical expenses that exceed 10% of AGI for the year.
+In 2020, all individuals may deduct qualified medical expenses that exceed 10% of AGI for the year.